Power BI vs Excel: Which One Should You Take?

 Group Dynamics

-Collaboration also plays a role in your decision.
+Collaboration also influences your decision.
 If your team prefers Excel, learning it first can enhance efficiency and understanding.
 On the other hand, if your organization utilizes Power BI, starting with it may allow you to contribute to projects immediately.

 Mastering Excel: Key Tips